poteto/ember-changeset/README.md

 ## Updates

 We have released `v3.0.0`.
+See the CHANGELOG [here](https://github.com/poteto/ember-changeset/blob/master/CHANGELOG.md#300-beta0-2019-11-27).
 This requires Ember >= 3.13 as the use of `@tracked` will help us monitor and propagate changes to the UI layer.
 If your app is < 3.13, the you can install the 2.0 series `ember install ember-changeset@v2.2.4`.

 ## Philosophy